thu-tr/taylor-swift-nlp-project/README.md

 # README

-The purpose of this project is to analyze Taylor Swift's lyrics sentiment evolution..
+The purpose of this project is to analyze Taylor Swift's lyrics sentiment evolution.